NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/PointSetRegistration/README.md

 # Project Description

 This project focuses on applying a point set registration in 2D multichannel images and integrating it in a new 3D Slicer module.
-In order to use this kind of registration, it is necesary to obtain spatial features from the image and represent them as a point cloud.
+In order to use this kind of registration, it is necessary to obtain spatial features from the image and represent them as a point cloud.

 ## Objective